 - According to Elsevier Connect’s survey on reasons for acceptance, editors liked articles that “provide insight into an important issue” and are “useful to people who make decisions.”
 What exactly does that mean?

 - Let’s start with what that does not include.
 We’re not talking about groundbreaking research that challenges paradigms or introduce new theories.
 While everyone hopes to one day produce this type of result, new theory creation is rare.
 If you want to contribute many articles, theory development cannot be your primary focus.

 - Rather, practical application seems to be what editors are looking for.
 Can your research impact many people?
 Can it influence how people make decisions at an organizational or social unit level?

 TIP: When you write your title and abstract, think about what important questions people might have in response to your research.
 How can your research help others?
 That is the question you should ask in your paper, and your results and discussion should be organized to answer that question.

 - Another aspect of “framing” is making sure that your draft tells a good story.
 Did you frame the right question around the data you have?
 After discussing your data, is your conclusion the “logical next step” in the story?
 If not, you may want to think about reframing your study to create a compelling article.

 Over the next few weeks, we will explain how to draft your article from start to end.
 In particular, we will consider the three factors above (technical aspects, methodology, and issue framing) to teach you how to write a successful article.
 We believe that with these tips and checklists, you will have the right tools to submit your articles with confidence and improve your chances of acceptance!

-And after you have finished reviewing and revising your manuscript, be sure to give it to a professional manuscript editing service that knows how to check for proper formatting and adherence to journals guidelines.
+And after you have finished reviewing and revising your manuscript, be sure to give it to a professional editing service.
+Wordvice’s manuscript editing services have editors that know how to check for proper formatting and adherence to any journal-specific guidelines.